-1. Activate the Thought you want to be the first instance of the new type, then click the Thought to open its Thought Properties dialog box.

-- Click the Type button, then click the New Type command.
-Alternately, you can right-click the Thought, click the Set Type command, then click the New Type command. - 3.
+- 1. Activate the Thought you want to be the first instance of the new type, then click the Thought to open its Thought Properties dialog box. - Click the Type button, then click the New Type command.
+Alternatively, you can right-click the Thought, click the Set Type command, then click the New Type command. - 3.
 Enter the name of the type you want to create, then press the Enter key.
 Click outside of the Thought Properties dialog box to close it. - 4.
 If you used the context menu to create the new type, the type will appear as a Thought in the Plex.
 Type Thoughts are special and have a dotted outline to distinguish them from other Thoughts.

-Figure 139.
+Figure 138.
 An Active Type Thought ("Person")

-To do this ...
+To do this Do this

-Do this ...

-Locate and Activate a Type Thought Type the Type's name in Search box as you would to search for any other kind of Thought.
+Locate and Activate a Type Type the Type's name in Search box as you wo search for any other kind of Thought. uld to

+Thought 58

+person F 0

+4 matches Childward only Napping

+Thoughts, Links and Events

+(Person)

+Personal Finance